gvwilson/sensibleadventures/nardica/nardica.md

 "Just so you know,
 this is still switched on."
 He tapped the tech in his temple.
-"So if anyone were to call the police,
+"So if anyone were to call the Marines,
 I'd know."

 Uncle Jack spat over the railing.
-"Ain't nobody here would call the police," he growled, the look on his face putting the lie to his words.
+"Ain't nobody here would call the police," he growled, for once telling the truth.

 Wales nodded and hurried down the gangplank.
-The trio left on the *Guinevere* watched him jog away on the pier.
+The trio left on the *Guinevere* watched him jog along the pier.
 "That one's trouble,"
 Uncle Jack said flatly,
 glancing at the money card one more time before tucking it inside his coat.
-He leaned over the railing,
+He leaned his elbows on the railing, cleared his throat, and spat once more into the water below.
-cleared his throat,
+There was more gray in his beard than she remembered, Iffy realized, and the three-day fuzz on his scalp was further back than it once had been.

-and spat once more into the water below.
+Uncle Jack noticed her looking at him.
-"Get movin', both of you.
+"Get movin', both o' you," he growled.
-I want us out o' here an' away from whatever trouble's chasin' his stern five minutes ago."
+"I want us out o' here an' away from whatever trouble he's got lickety affin' quick."

 It normally took a full day to get the *Guinevere* ready to sail, but even so,